-5.19 Tree T1 was confirmed to have the potential to support roosting bats and as such will be subject to a single nocturnal survey during the appropriate survey season.
-This tree is retained within the proposals, however losses to hedgerow H1 and H4 will isolate this tree in the short term until the new proposed hedgerow along the northern boundary of the site is established.

-5.20 Tree T2 was also assessed as having the potential to support roosting bats and as such will be subject to aerial and / or nocturnal surveys during the appropriate survey season.
-This tree is to be lost to the proposed development and as such, should a bat roost be recorded as present within the tree, its felling will be subject to a Natural England License.
-Exact working methods and mitigation would be agreed with Natural England, however mitigation could include bat boxes on retained T2.

-5.21 In any case, roosting opportunities within the site will be enhanced in the long term through the provision of bat boxes on the external walls of new buildings within the built development and on retained trees.
+- 5.19 Tree T1 was confirmed to have the potential to support roosting bats in December 2024 and as was subject to additional survey in May - July 2025.
+No evidence for roosting bats was recorded during the survey work with the result of this additional survey is set out within the separate Bat Report17 - 5.20 This tree is retained within the proposals, however losses to hedgerow H1 and H4 will isolate this tree in the short term until the new proposed hedgerow along the northern boundary of the site is established. - 5.21 Tree T2 was also assessed as having the potential to support roosting bats during the ground based assessment in December 2024 and as such was subject to an aerial tree assessment in May 2025.
+No evidence of roosting bats was recorded and following no further survey was required.
+The results of this aerial tree assessment is set out within the separate Bat Report18. - 5.22 Tree T2 is to be lost to the proposed development and as such, should be subject to a pre-fell check. - 5.23 In any case, roosting opportunities within the site will be enhanced in the long term through the provision of bat boxes on the external walls of new buildings within the built development and on retained trees.
 These will comprise approximately 20 bat boxes, located a minimum of 3m high and facing a southeast, south or southwest direction.
 Where possible, boxes will face areas of green infrastructure / retained boundary vegetation.
-The exact locations and box types can be confirmed through a condition; however indicative box types and locations are provided within Figure 5.

-5.22 It is recommended that lighting during construction is designed such as to minimise light spill onto the retained trees, in line with current guidance16.
+The exact locations and box types can be confirmed through a condition; however indicative box types and locations are provided within Figure 5. - 5.24 It is recommended that lighting during construction is designed such as to minimise light spill onto the retained trees, in line with current guidance19.